Keeping nebraska’s Family Farms Thriving

-With that kind of family tradition, it’s clear that Nebraska corn farmers are dedicated to preserving the land, protecting the environment, improving soil health, water quality and being good stewards of our natural resources.
-After all, land and water are the very foundation of agricultural production and the ability to continue a family tradition of farming for generations to come.
+With this kind of family tradition, it’s clear that Nebraska corn farmers are deeply committed to preserving their land and protecting the environment for future generations.
+Their dedication goes beyond crop production; they actively work to improve soil health, safeguard water quality and serve as responsible stewards of our natural resources.
+Recognizing that land and water are the foundation of agriculture, these farmers strive to ensure that their family legacy and Nebraska’s farming heritage can continue to thrive for many years to come.

-Sustaining agricultural innovation – an unwavering commitment to doing a better job in every row, on every acre, on every farm, every season.
-It’s how family corn farmers in Nebraska and the nation are ensuring the long-term viability of their industry and our natural resources.
+This unwavering commitment to agricultural innovation drives continuous improvement in every row, on every acre and on every farm, season after season.
+Nebraska and the nation are ensuring the long-term viability of their industry and our natural resources.

 • Precision agriculture that uses GPS technology and mapping to help farmers place seed, fertilizer and crop protection production in exactly the right place and in exactly the right amount.